exercism/v3/languages/elm/concepts/basics/about.md

 ### Indentation / significant whitespace

-Elm doesn’t use syntactic markers such as curly brackets, parentheses, or semicolons to specify code boundaries.
+Elm doesn't use syntactic markers such as curly brackets, parentheses, or semicolons to specify code boundaries.
 It uses whitespaces and indentations instead.

 - Module, import, and top-level function definitions must start at the left most column.
 - If an expression is split into multiple lines, the code that is part of that expression must be indented under that expression with at least one space.